 Programs / SWCD Updates: Lorna/Aaron

-Approve Reports as E-Mailed: Barb Klinger moved to approve the reports as e-mailed from: Lorna Chezem, Aaron Dinderman, and Abby Mielke; seconded by Seth Wenzel.
+Approve Reports as E-Mailed: Barb Klinger moved to approve the reports as e-mailed from: Lorna Chezem, Aaron Dinderman, and Luke Tweeten; seconded by Matt Schlachter.
 Voting aye: all.
 Motion carried.